The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 Figure 2: Schematic diagram showing the layout of the Virginia Tech Stability Wind Tunnel

-The Virginia Tech Stability Wind Tunnel is one of the largest university-operated wind tunnels in the United States, featuring a 1.85m × 1.85m test section.
-As a closed-circuit design, it continuously recirculates air through the tunnel, which offers several advantages: improved flow quality, reduced power requirements, better temperature control, and lower operational noise.
-With maximum speeds of 80 m/s (corresponding to a Reynolds number of 5,000,000 per meter), it provides exceptional flow quality for aerodynamic research.
-The tunnel’s unique design and capabilities make it particularly well-suited for detailed flow measurements and uncertainty analysis, essential for the BeVERLI Hill project’s objectives.
+The Virginia Tech Stability Wind Tunnel is one of the largest university-operated wind tunnels in the U.S., with a 1.85m × 1.85m test section.
+Its closed-circuit design continuously recirculates air, offering advantages such as better flow quality, reduced power requirements, and improved temperature control.
+With speeds up to 80 m/s (Reynolds number ~5,000,000 per meter), it is well suited for precise aerodynamic testing and uncertainty analysis—making it an ideal facility for the BeVERLI Hill project.

-The project was originally started in February 2020, and the experiment I conducted was 6th test focusing on the wall pressure signature of a smooth bump at different Reynolds numbers of 250,000 and 650,000.
-These values were chosen to accurately simulate the transition from laminar to turbulent flow over the hill geometry under subsonic conditions.
+The experiment I worked on was the sixth in the series, focusing on wall pressure signatures over a smooth bump at Reynolds numbers of 250,000 and 650,000.
+These values were chosen to capture the transition from laminar to turbulent flow under subsonic conditions.

-2. To validate unsteady wall pressure with power spectral density for each different Reynolds number with the calculation of mean and variance of 4 pressure port taps.
+2. To evaluate unsteady wall pressure using power spectral density (PSD) at each Reynolds number, including mean and variance calculations from four pressure taps.

 Wind Tunnel Test Section